HomeBlogInsightsMedia & Entertainment NewsSimilarweb Traffic League: Who is the Most Popular Football Club in May 2023?

 Liverpool has been crowned the leading football club in terms of website traffic.
 This is due to the Reds’ ability to create a connection between their past and present.

 During their golden era of the 80s, Liverpool was able to build a large fanbase, which is reflected in their website demographic of slightly older fans, compared to other Premier League powerhouses.
-The Jürgen Klopp era, where the club won seven titles in eight seasons, has had a positive effect on the long-term success of the club, as it has attracted a younger generation of fans.
+The Jürgen Klopp era, where the club won seven trophies in eight seasons, has had a positive effect on the long-term success of the club, as it has attracted a younger generation of fans.

 ClubAge 18-34 Traffic Share